 The technology-rich facility will feature dedicated specialist studios, maker spaces and galleries to support and exhibit student projects, including art studios, white rooms, workshop and gallery spaces, library zones, food laboratories, and presentation and pitching rooms.

-The Design Centre will support students from Years 7 to 12 as they explore entrepreneurship, innovation, creativity and design thinking across a range of disciplines, including Visual Arts, Design and Technologies, Digital Technologies and Business.
+The Infinity Centre will support students from Years 7 to 12 as they explore entrepreneurship, innovation, creativity and design thinking across a range of disciplines, including Visual Arts, Design and Technologies, Digital Technologies and Business.

-Designing facilities to high environmental standards is a priority in the Flinders Masterplan, with the Design Centre's additional solar power capacity making Flinders one of the largest school solar installations in Queensland and across Australia.
+Designing facilities to high environmental standards is a priority in the Flinders Masterplan, with the Infinity Centre's additional solar power capacity making Flinders one of the largest school solar installations in Queensland and across Australia.

 Flinders Masterplan Nears Completion